 Price: How Much Does the MYX Bike Cost?

-The starting price for the MYX is $1,299, which is the company’s basic package.
+The starting price for the MYX II is $1,499, which is the company’s basic package.
 This includes the bike and a heart rate monitor.
 This price also includes the delivery and assembly of the bike.

 While both are expensive options, when you consider that Peloton charges $2,245 for just it’s bike, you can see how much more you’re getting with the MYX Plus package.

 The classes themselves also cost less for the MYX.
 Competitors like Peloton, NordicTrack, and Echelon charge $39 a month for access to their interactive streaming training programs.